Semi-knockoffs: a model-agnostic conditional independence testing method with finite-sample guarantees: Experiments

 We compare Variable Importance Measures (VIM), such as CFI~\cite{Strobl2008}, with valid tests given by the square-root additive correction \texttt{SCPI(1)\_sqrt} and Wilcoxon test \texttt{SCPI(1)\_Wcx} from~\cite{reyerolobo2025conditionalfeatureimportancerevisited}.
 We also consider the SAGE value function~\cite{covert2020understanding} with the correction term \texttt{SCPI(100)\_sqrt}, and LOCO~\cite{lei2018} with extra data splitting \texttt{LOCO-W}~\cite{williamson2023general}, the additive correction \texttt{LOCO\_sqrt}~\cite{LocoVSShapley}, or the Wilcoxon test.
 From Variable Selection, we include dCRT~\cite{liu2022fast} and HRT~\cite{Tansey02012022}.
 A summary of the methods, references and guarantees in given in Table \ref{tab:summary_CIT} in the Supplementary Materials.

-We present only the Semi-knockoffs with the Wilcoxon test \texttt{SKO\_Wcx}, since it is typically more powerful than the sign test.
-Moreover, it is possible to perform multiple permutations per sample instead of only one; such derandomization strategies have proven beneficial in randomized tests~\cite{shaer23a}.
-In our experiments, we apply 5 permutations (\texttt{SKO\_Wcx\_p5}).
-We report power, control, and AUC, and provide time analyses and additional results with other models and settings in Appendix~\ref{app:exps}.
-FDR control results are given in Appendix \ref{app:fdr_exp}.
-All experiments are repeated 50 times with $n=300$ and $p=50$.
-The code is available at \href{https://github.com/AngelReyero/loss_based_KO}{https://github.com/AngelReyero/loss\_based\_KO}
+We present only the Semi-knockoffs with the Wilcoxon test, \texttt{SKO\_Wcx}, since it is typically more powerful than the sign test.
+Moreover, it is possible to \textit{Rao--Blackwellize} the procedure by performing multiple permutations per sample instead of only one; such derandomization strategies have proven beneficial in sequential randomized tests~\cite{shaer23a}.
+In our experiments, we already observe a clear gain when applying 5 permutations (\texttt{SKO\_Wcx\_p5}).

+We report power, type-I error control, and AUC, and provide time analyses together with additional results for other models and settings in Appendix~\ref{app:exps}.
+FDR control results are presented in Appendix~\ref{app:fdr_exp}, leading to similar conclusions regarding the power gain obtained by avoiding the train--test split, as well as an additional gain from using the knockoff threshold instead of applying a BH correction to $p$-values.

+All experiments are repeated 50 times with $n = 300$ and $p = 50$.
+Similar conclusions were obtained for $n = 100, 200,$ and $400$, with a particularly clear power gain for smaller sample sizes due to avoiding the train--test split.
+The code is available at \href{https://github.com/AngelReyero/loss_based_KO}{https://github.com/AngelReyero/loss\_based\_KO}.